PlaidCloud/website/content/en/docs/concepts/storage/volumes.md

 {{< note >}}

-As a Kubernetes cluster operator that administers storage, here are the prerequisites that you must complete before you attempt migration to the RBD CSI driver:
+As a PlaidCloud cluster operator that administers storage, here are the prerequisites that you must complete before you attempt migration to the RBD CSI driver:

-* You must install the Ceph CSI driver (`rbd.csi.ceph.com`), v3.5.0 or above, into your Kubernetes cluster.
+* You must install the Ceph CSI driver (`rbd.csi.ceph.com`), v3.5.0 or above, into your PlaidCloud cluster.
-* considering the `clusterID` field is a required parameter for CSI driver for its operations, but in-tree StorageClass has `monitors` field as a required parameter, a Kubernetes storage admin has to create a clusterID based on the monitors hash ( ex:`#echo -n
+* considering the `clusterID` field is a required parameter for CSI driver for its operations, but in-tree StorageClass has `monitors` field as a required parameter, a PlaidCloud storage admin has to create a clusterID based on the monitors hash ( ex:`#echo -n
   '<monitors_string>' | md5sum`) in the CSI config map and keep the monitors under this clusterID configuration.